-- You reach the hut from Zinal (1678m, Val d'Anniviers) in 3,5 h (1580m) directly.
+- From Zinal you reach the hut (1678m, Val d'Anniviers) in 3,5 h (1580m) directly.
 This is the shortest ascent.
 From the soutern end of Zinal (sign), you go on a very good and marked way via Dobert (possibly by car) to Le Chiesso (2061m).
 You climb over the steep step below Combautanna with a S-traverse.
 From here (2578m, 2,5 h), you go up on a way below the Diablon up to the Col de Tracuit (3250m).
 A few minutes to the hut.
 This can also be a ski route, if there is little snow and no danger of avalanches.

 Or nicer and winter route:

 - Follow the Naviscence river to Le Vichiesso (car parking possible) .
 Follow the path to the Cabane d'Ar Pitetta to Le Vichiesso (1826 m).
 A little above is a small lake (take a short swim!) and keep north in direction of the Roc de la Vache.
 After the saddle descend and reach the normal way below Combautanna.
 4 hours.
 With skis: head directly to the hut and stay mainly in the valley.